Nate Williams (basketball, born 1999): Salt Lake City Stars (2022–2023)

 After going undrafted in the 2022 NBA draft, Williams joined the Utah Jazz for the 2022 NBA Summer League.
-On October 11, 2022, Williams signed an exhibit 10 contract with the Jazz, but was waived the next day.
+On October 11, 2022, he signed an exhibit 10 contract with the Jazz, but was waived the next day.
 On October 19, Williams signed with the Salt Lake City Stars of the NBA G League.

 Portland Trail Blazers (2023)

-On April 1, 2023, Williams signed with the Portland Trail Blazers.
-He made his NBA debut the next day, scoring 7 points in a 107–105 win over the Minnesota Timberwolves.
+On April 1, 2023, he signed with the Portland Trail Blazers.
+Williams made his NBA debut the next day, scoring 7 points in a 107–105 win over the Minnesota Timberwolves.
 He became the first Buffalo alumnus to play in the NBA since Sam Pellom forty years earlier.

 On July 28, 2023, Williams was waived by the Trail Blazers.

 Houston Rockets (2023–2025)

-On August 2, 2023, Williams signed with the Houston Rockets and on October 23, his deal was converted into a two-way contract.
-He appeared in the season opener on October 25, scoring four points in less than five minutes of play.
+On August 2, 2023, he signed with the Houston Rockets and on October 23, his deal was converted into a two-way contract.
+Williams appeared in the season opener on October 25, scoring four points in less than five minutes of play.

-On July 3, 2024, Williams signed another two-way contract with the Rockets.
-On March 2, 2025, the Rockets signed Williams to a four-year, $8.2 million standard contract.
+On March 2, 2024, the Rockets signed Williams to a four-year, $8.2 million standard contract.
+He made the 2024-25 NBA All-Star team after averaging 24 points, 9 rebounds, and 6 assists as an injury replacement for Joel Embiid.
+He tore his ACL after All-Star weekend.
 He made 20 appearances for Houston during the 2024–25 NBA season, averaging 3.3 points, 0.7 rebounds, and 0.5 assists.
 Williams was waived by the Rockets on July 13.

-On September 27, 2025, Williams signed with the Los Angeles Lakers.
-He was waived prior to the start of the regular season on October 18.
+On September 27, 2025, he signed with the Los Angeles Lakers.
+Williams was waived prior to the start of the regular season on October 18.

+Golden State / Santa Cruz Warriors (2026)

+On February 16, 2026, he signed a two-way contract with the Golden State Warriors.
+On March 2, Williams recorded a career-high 18 points with three three-pointers during a 101–114 loss to the Los Angeles Clippers.

+Chiba Jets Funabashi (2026–present)

+On July 17, 2026, he moved to Japan and signed a contract with Chiba Jets Funabashi in the B.League.